Common symptoms of hypoglycemia include dizziness and tremors.

 Here are some key points about hypoglycemia.
 More detail and supporting information is in the main article.

-- Alcohol abuse and kidney disorders can also lower blood glucose levels
+- alcohol abuse and kidney disorders can also lower blood sugar levels

 Symptoms of hypoglycemia